Kanban-Zai/kanban-zai-version-1.0/README.md

 Kanban-Zai (KBZ) Methodology replaces Agile Methodology.

+The technical landspace and the market landscape have widened and risen.

+instead of changing the players kanbanzai changes the game

 ## IMPLEMENT

 To implement Kanban-Zai in your project all you need to do is formally adopt the core by creating your own